 How to Choose Light Fixtures

-Today I am sharing our tips for choosing cohesive lighting for your home.
+In this post I am sharing our tips for choosing cohesive lighting for your home.
 Whether you’re working on a new build, remodel, or simply want to update some existing lighting, I hope you find this post helpful!

 How to choose light fixtures for an open floor plan?